brisa-build/brisa/docs/getting-started/quick-start.md

 ---
-description: Create a new Brisa application with `create-brisa-app`.
+description: Quick start with Brisa
 related:
   title: Next Steps
   description: Learn about the files and folders in your Brisa project.